10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 - Limited language support for transcription

-- It solves a different problem.
-If you need proper meeting notes, you'll still need another tool alongside Krisp
+- If you need proper meeting notes, you'll still need another tool alongside Krisp

 Best for: Anyone who works from noisy environments and needs noise cancellation first, basic transcription second.